 To keep the battery from overcharging, stick with solar chargers that have charge controllers.

-7. Jump Pack For Boats
+7. Jump Pack because Boat Batteries Suck

 Or if you’re out on the water all day listening to music and when you’re ready to leave but find out that the battery is now dead.
 If you had a jump pack, you could jump the battery off.

-I’ve since switched to a jump pack that uses super capacitors, like this one here*.
+I’ve since switched to a jump pack that uses super capacitors, like this one here (Amazon Link Ad).
 I prefer this battery jumper because you don’t need to keep it charged, which a lot of us are bad at doing.
 This jumper only needs a little bit of juice from the dead battery to charge itself just enough to start an engine.
 Or you can use another boat or truck’s battery to charge this jumper instead of messing with jumper cables, which are hard to do in the water.

 I know it sounds too good to be true, but it does work, as the video below shows.
 It works so well, I bought them for all my vehicles!

-8. Boating Dock Line – Anchor – Fenders
+8. Dock Line – Anchor – Fenders

 Dock line

-- Up to 24 feet, use 3/8″ diameter dock line
+• Up to 24 feet, use 3/8″ diameter dock line

-- Up to 35 feet, use 1/2″ diameter dock line
+• Up to 35 feet, use 1/2″ diameter dock line

-9. Dry Box
+9. A Dry Box For Your Items

 You’ll need a place to keep your phone and other items you don’t want to get wet; a dry box is the perfect option!